explodinglabs/superstack.docs/docs/migrations.md

 ## Suggested File Layout

-SuperStack doesn’t enforce any particular migration file names or layout — you’re free to organise them however you like.

-Here’s a simple structure you might adopt during development (before production):
+SuperStack doesn’t enforce any particular migration file names or layout, but here’s a simple structure you might adopt during development (before production):

 ```